-Still the effect is pure, homespun Colorado charm.
+Still, the effect is pure, homespun Colorado charm.
 Along with the beards, beer and boards were a trio of bluegrass and jam bands that shook the stage and sloshed more than a few full bellies.
-Leading off were two area favorites with Colorado roots, Grant Farm and the Jeff Austin Band, featuring Yonder Mountain’s former front man.
-Austin may be a family man now, but he still know how to make it appear that a crowd full of beer-toting music fans were dropped onto a giant hotplate with the propane cranked high.
+Leading off were two area favorites with Colorado roots, Grant Farm and the Jeff Austin Band, featuring Yonder Mountain’s former frontman.
+Austin may be a family man now, but he still knows how to make it appear that a crowd full of beer-toting music fans were dropped onto a giant hotplate with the propane cranked high.
 The afternoon closed with the Grateful Dead-influenced Chris Robinson Brotherhood.
-Left Hand Brewing is determined to lead its participants to the “promised land” of beer festivals.
+Left-Hand Brewing is determined to lead its participants to the “promised land” of beer festivals.
 And all one can after attending, is, well…Amen!